Alfy1080/eon/SETUP.md

 #### Field 1: Email address

-- **What it does**: the email address for your E·ON Myline account
+- **What it does**: the email address for your E-ON Myline account
 - **Format**: valid email (e.g., `user@example.com`)
 - **Note**: it is also the unique identifier for the integration — you cannot add the same email twice

 #### Field 2: Password

-- **What it does**: the password for your E·ON Myline account
+- **What it does**: the password for your E-ON Myline account
 - **Note**: stored encrypted in the HA database

 #### Field 3: Update interval (seconds)

 - **What it does**: how often the data is refreshed from the API
 - **Default**: `3600` (1 hour)
 - **Recommendation**: leave it at 3600.
-E·ON data does not change frequently.
+E-ON data does not change frequently.
 Values below 600 seconds are not recommended.

 ### Step 3 — Select contracts